 In total 152.3 million smartphones were shipped in the first quarter of 2012, of which 89.9 million were Android-based smartphones (59%), 35.1 million were iOS devices (23%), 10.4 million were Symbian-based phones (6.8)%, followed by BlackBerry, Linux, and Windows Phone 7/Windows Mobile devices.
 Read More

 Call it momentum, a robot invasion, or a force of nature, the one thing you can't say about Android's proliferation is that it's insignificant.
 Andy Rubin took the opportunity during MWC to let slip some new Android activation figures.
 Chief among them, Android is now activating more than 850,000 devices daily, and Google has activated a lifetime total of 300 million devices.

 This number is absolutely astonishing.
 To put that in perspective, at the current rate of activation, roughly every ten days Google activates more devices than there are people in New York City.
-By mid-march, there will be more Android devices in the world than there are people in the entire United States.
 Read More